mmtk/mmtk-core/docs/portingguide/src/howto/nogc.md

 **Note:** It is convention to prefix all MMTk API functions exposed with `mmtk_` in order to avoid name clashes.
 It is *highly* recommended that you follow this convention.

 Having a clean heap API for MMTk to implement makes life easier.
 Some runtimes may already have a sufficiently clean abstraction such as OpenJDK after the merging of [JEP 304](https://openjdk.org/jeps/304).
 In (most) other cases, the runtime doesn't provide a clean enough heap API for MMTk to implement.
 In such cases, it is recommended to create a class (or equivalent) that abstracts allocation and other heap functions like what the [V8](https://chromium.googlesource.com/v8/v8/+/a9976e160f4755990ec065d4b077c9401340c8fb/src/heap/third-party/heap-api.h) and ART bindings do.
+This allows making minimal changes to the actual runtime and having a concrete implementation of the exposed heap API in the binding, reducing MMTk-specific code in the runtime.
 Ideally these changes are upstreamed like in the case of V8.

 It is also recommended that any change you do in the runtime be guarded by build-time flags as it helps in maintaining a clean port.